Episode 114

 More to Explore

 There’s so much research to back up these ideas of implementing change with a simple, slower approach.
-James Clear, author of Atomic Habits, says “Research has shown that implementation intentions do not work if you try to improve multiple habits at the same time.”
+James Clear, author of Atomic Habits (<that’s my referral link; you can read my full disclosure policy here), says “Research has shown that implementation intentions do not work if you try to improve multiple habits at the same time.”
 You can read more in Clear’s article, The Scientific Argument for Mastering One Thing.

 Top Podcasts About Homeschooling & Rhythm